Roger Billcliffe Gallery

 Oh, and for the flyer to advertise this exhibition, the gallery had decided to use my small painting with the Delft’s Blue vase.

 Funny thing happened, incidentally.
-While I strolled about and stopped in front of that small painting, a gentleman came up next to me and asked: “Do you like that painting?”
+While I strolled about and stopped in front of that same small painting, a gentleman came up next to me and asked: “Do you like that painting?”
 “Why, yes,” I replied, “I painted it.”
-“How nice,” he then said, “and I just bought it!”
+“How nice,” he then said, “as I just bought it!”

-The other surprise was that, after I walked in to the exhibtion, Lynn gently urged me to browse the upstairs floors.
+The other surprise was that Lynn had gently urged me to browse the upstairs floors.
 When I did, I suddenly stood facing a wall with four of my paintings on it!
 And beautifully lit, too.
 Wow.
 Moreover, Michael had added my own page on their galley website, and all this really made me feel welcome and an established member of the group of contemporary professional artists they represent.
 It’s a great feeling.